GuildCrafts/web-development-js/CONTRIBUTING.md

 - [ ] Has a good title
 - [ ] Has all front matter / metadata (i.e. `team_size`, `level`, `authors`)
-- [ ] Includes complete challenge rating, description, context, specifications, and quality criteria
+- [ ] Includes complete challenge rating, description, context, specifications, and some resources
 - [ ] Is relevant (focused closely on work similar to that of a professional JS web developer)
 - [ ] Is reviewed and approved by a [librarian][team-librarians]
 - [ ] Scaffold repository for goal (optional)...